anagha-google/dataplex-labs/lab9/README.md

 PySpark Jupyter notebooks that can be scheduled

 **When to use:**<br>
-When you prefer a notebook -
+When you prefer a notebook - <br>
-(a) to author SQL, Spark, Python etc
+(a) to author SQL, Spark, Python etc <br>
-(b) to query BQ, structured data in your data lake, databases (c) to not only query, but also visualize using your favorite Python visualization libraries (d) because you also need to share it
+(b) to query BQ, structured data in your data lake, databases<br> (c) to not only query, but also visualize using your favorite Python visualization libraries<br> (d) because you also need to share it<br>
-(e) as an IDE
+(e) as an IDE<br>

 **Positioning by persona:**<br>
-(a) Data Engineer: Spark IDE, Apache Hive Metastore IDE (b) Data Scientist: Experimentation - preprocessing, model training, tuning, batch scoring (c) Data Analyst: Analyze data with a mix of SQL and programmatic logic, at scale (d) Data Product Manager: Analyze data & ideate on data products to build, analyze usage and trends with data products (e) Data Steward: Analyze data profile, data quality, data access, audit logs and more
+(a) Data Engineer: Spark IDE, Apache Hive Metastore IDE <br> (b) Data Scientist: Experimentation - preprocessing, model training, tuning, batch scoring<br> (c) Data Analyst: Analyze data with a mix of SQL and programmatic logic, at scale<br> (d) Data Product Manager: Analyze data & ideate on data products to build, analyze usage and trends with data products<br> (e) Data Steward: Analyze data profile, data quality, data access, audit logs and more <br>